Yasuhiro Shigeoka

-Admiral Yasuhiro Shigeoka (重岡康弘, Yasuhiro Shigeoka) is a Japanese naval officer who served as the Self Defense Fleet's Commander of the Japanese Maritime Self Defence Force (JMSDF) from 2015 to 2016.
-He is the 48th Commander of the Self-Defense Fleet, succeeding Eiichi Funada.
-In 2016, he was succeeded by Manki Yamashita.
+Admiral Yasuhiro Shigeoka (重岡康弘, Shigeoka Yasuhiro) is a retired Japanese naval officer who served as Commander of the Self Defense Fleet of the Japan Maritime Self-Defense Force (JMSDF) from 2015 to 2016.
+He was the 48th Commander of the Self-Defense Fleet, succeeding Eiichi Funada, and was himself succeeded in 2016 by Kazuki Yamashita.

 Career

-Born in Yamaguchi prefecture.
-In March 1981, he graduated from the 25th term (civil engineering) of the National Defense Academy, joined the Maritime Self-Defense Force.
+Shigeoka was born in Iwakuni, Yamaguchi Prefecture.
+In March 1981, he graduated from the 25th class of the National Defense Academy, where he studied civil engineering, and joined the Maritime Self-Defense Force.
+His branch specialisation was as a tactical air officer.

-In July 1995, he was promoted to 2nd class Kaisa.
+In July 1995, he was promoted to lieutenant commander (2nd class kaisa).

-In January 2000, he was promoted to 1st class Kaisa.
+In January 2000, he was promoted to commander (1st class kaisa).

-On 20 September 2001, Chief of Business Planning Group, Defense Division, Defense Department, Maritime Staff Office.
+On 20 September 2001, he became Chief of the Business Planning Group in the Defense Division, Defense Department, Maritime Staff Office.

-One 20 August 2003, Commander of the 6th Air Group.
+On 20 August 2003, he became Commander of the 6th Air Group.

-On 28 July 2005, Chief of Personnel Planning Division, Personnel Education Department, Maritime Staff Office.
+On 28 July 2005, he became Chief of the Personnel Planning Division, Personnel and Education Department, Maritime Staff Office.

-On 4 August 2006, he was promoted to Rear Admiral, Commander of the 2nd Fleet Air Group.
+On 4 August 2006, he was promoted to rear admiral (kaisho-ho) and became Commander of the 2nd Air Group.

-On 1 August 2008, General Manager, General Affairs Department, Maritime Staff Office.
+On 1 August 2008, he became Director-General of the General Affairs Department, Maritime Staff Office.

-On 7 December 2009, Inspector General of Defense Inspection Headquarters.
+On 7 December 2009, he became Inspector General of the Defense Inspection Headquarters.

-On 5 August 2011, Chief of Staff, Sasebo District General Manager.
+On 5 August 2011, he became Chief of Staff of the Sasebo District.

-On 4 December 2012, he was promoted to Fleet Air Wing, Commander of the Fleet Air Force.
+On 4 December 2012, he was promoted to admiral (kaisho) and became Commander of the Fleet Air Force.

-On 28 March 2014, Deputy Chief of the Maritime Staff Office.
+On 28 March 2014, he became Vice Chief of Staff of the Maritime Staff Office.

-On 4 August 2015, he was appointed 48h Commander of the Self-Defense Fleet.
+On 4 August 2015, he was appointed the 48th Commander of the Self-Defense Fleet.

-On 22 December 2016, he was retired from the Navy.
+On 22 December 2016, he retired from the JMSDF.
 After retiring, he became an advisor to Gibraltar Life Insurance Co., Ltd.